Published February 18, 2025 by Nicole Burke

 Juliet Tomatoes

-Incredibly tasty, Juliets produce small red oval-shaped cherry tomatoes in abundance.
-I love how every grape-like cluster is dripping with fruits in different shades of green, yellow, orange, and red.
+Incredibly tasty, Juliets produce small red oval-shaped grape tomatoes in abundance.
+I love how every cluster is dripping with fruits in different shades of green, yellow, orange, and red.

 Sweet Million Tomatoes